“Did the training work?”

 - Share results and make changes.
 “Share the outcomes with stakeholders, compile the analysis into a narrative, define where the program will go moving forward.”

-Using the three Ws Scott covered in his Virtually There session, Learning Analytics: How to Show Your Work is Making an Impact, you can begin the process of evaluating your programs and improving them in the future.
+Using the three Ws Scott covered, you can begin the process of evaluating your programs and improving them in the future.